 - Conducting at least one core policy related research project that may be in conjunction with new or ongoing NPC research with an expectation that it would lead to first-authored peer-reviewed publication(s)

-- Mentoring by members of NPC’s research group and USC Schaeffer Center for Health Policy faculty
+- Mentoring by members of NPC’s research group and the Duke-Margolis Center for Health Policy

-- Coordinating a quarterly journal club discussion with health care policy and research leaders
+- Coordinating a journal club discussion with health care policy and research leaders

 - Attendance at relevant national conferences

 Candidate characteristics: PhD, MD, or PharmD-level individual with research skills and a desire to understand and study the health policy implications as they pertain to pharmaceuticals in the new health care environment.
-This is an early career fellowship, thus preferences will be for candidates who have completed their doctoral degree after January 1, 2010.
-Candidates must be U.S. Citizens or permanent residents.
+This is an early career fellowship, thus preferences will be for candidates who have completed their doctoral degree after January 1, 2012.
+Candidates must be U.S. citizens or permanent residents.

 Location: The Fellow will be based in Washington, D.C., and will have an office at NPC and temporary office space at the Duke-Margolis Washington, D.C., office.
 They will also periodically travel to Durham, North Carolina, to engage with members of Duke-Margolis at Duke University.

 Compensation: Includes a competitive base salary and benefits package, a computer, and travel to relevant national conferences.

-Organizational Structure: The Fellow would be an employee of NPC and would have a Schaeffer Center Faculty Mentor at USC.
+Organizational Structure: The Fellow will be an employee of NPC and will have an academic mentor at Duke-Margolis Center for Health Policy.